 As shown in figure “Value chain” under “Manufacturing steps”, the customers in Lenzing’s downstream value chain use the fibers to manufacture textile, nonwoven, or industrial products.

 Lenzing works closely with value chain partners from direct customers to the retail level in the textile and nonwovens sector and for industrial applications – to provide expertise in processing as well as in developing innovative applications.

 Finished products are distributed after manufacturing and enter the consumer use phase.

 End of life

-All Lenzing standard fibers are compostable and biodegradable in freshwater, marine, and soil conditions.
-However, the compostability and biodegradability of final consumer textile and nonwoven products depend on material composition (e.g. fiber blend) of the product and processing in the value chain.
+TÜV certified biodegradable and compostable LENZING™ fibers are as the name suggests compostable and biodegradable.
+However, the compostability and biodegradability of final consumer textile and nonwoven products depend on the material composition (e.g. fiber blend) of the product and processing in the value chain.